qwshen/spark-etl-framework/docs/schema-validator.md

       **Note: this will cause data lost**
 - The action after the validation must be either error or ignore
   - error: if the validation fails, the process exits with the validation error.
-  - ignore: the process ignores the validation failure, but logs will written.
+  - ignore: the process ignores the validation failure, but logs will be written.
 - The view is the input dataframe that its schema is validated with the schema provided in the definition.

 The definition of the SchemaValidator: